Malaysia Best Holiday Destination For Holidays in Asia

 Tropical Island Paradise

 Catch the next flight to Langkawi (Kedah), an archipelago of 99 islands in the Andaman Sea to enjoy a postcard-perfect paradise of stunning white beaches and turquoise seas, and paddy fields.

 Head to Pulau Perhentian (Perhentian Islands) on the East Coast, where you might see turtles hatching on Turtle Beach!

 Malaysia Best Holiday Destination for Scuba Diving

-According to Scuba Travel, the number one dive site is the Barracuda Point, Sipadan Island, off the east coast of Borneo.
+According to Scuba Travel, the number one dive site is the Barracuda Point, Sipadan Island, off Borneo’s east coast.

 With stunning reefs and corals as the backdrop, the underwater world is one not to be missed.

-You will have to book ahead for limited dive passes which are sold daily to reduce the impact on the environment.
+You will have to book ahead for limited dive passes, which are sold daily to reduce the environment’s impact.

 I heard the best holiday destination is in Malaysian Borneo?

 Take a short flight from KL to Kuching or Kota Kinabalu to explore Malaysian Borneo.